mongodb/specifications/source/auth/auth.rst

 `Assume Role <https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html>`_ request, or temporary AWS IAM credentials assigned to an `EC2 instance <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html>`_ or ECS task.
 Temporary credentials, in addition to an access key ID and a secret access key, includes a security (or session) token.

-IAM credentials (the access key ID, secret access key, and optional session token) should be reacted in error messages.
+IAM credentials (the access key ID, secret access key, and optional session token) MUST be reacted in error messages.

 MONGODB-AWS requires that a client create a randomly generated nonce.
 It is imperative, for security sake, that this be as secure and truly random as possible.